 It was my first time to see so many different colours of roses!
 They have the velvety, deep red Hybrid Tea Rose, Sheer Bliss Rose (pale pink), Orange Rose, Yellow Rose, White Rose, among others.
 According to Hitachi Seaside Park’s website, they currently have about 120 species of roses which are blooming from mid-May until early June.

-If you are planning a day trip to Hitachi Seaside Park, I’d highly recommend taking a train from Tokyo/Ueno.
+If you are planning a day trip to Hitachi Seaside Park, take a limited express train from Tokyo Station or Ueno Station.
 The journey takes about two hours and a single journey ticket costs JPY 4,000.
 Get off at Katsuta Station and catch the Ibaraki Kotsu Bus going to Hitachi Seaside Park (15 minutes).

 Park Hours